ON Semiconductor Corporation (ON) Is Now En Route to Higher Prices

-ON Semiconductor Corporation (NASDAQ: ON) is -11.97% lower on its value in year-to-date trading and has touched a low of $43.00 and a high of $76.78 in the current 52-week trading range.
+ON Semiconductor Corporation (NASDAQ: ON) is -3.78% lower on its value in year-to-date trading and has touched a low of $43.74 and a high of $76.78 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ON stock was last observed hovering at around $57.77 in the last trading session, with the day’s gains setting it 2.02%.
+The ON stock was last observed hovering at around $65.68 in the last trading session, with the day’s loss setting it -0.33% off its average median price target of $75.00 for the next 12 months.
+It is also 27.39% off the consensus price target high of $90.00 offered by 29 analysts, but current levels are -18.82% lower than the price target low of $55.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now